w3f/polkadot-wiki/docs/learn/learn-consensus.md

 ## Bridging: BEEFY

-The BEEFY (Bridge Efficiency Enabling Finality Yielder) is a secondary protocol to GRANDPA to support efficient bridging between the
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network (relay chain) and remote, segregated blockchains, such as Ethereum, which were not built with the
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} interchain operability in mind.
-The protocol allows participants of the remote network to verify finality proofs created by the
+The BEEFY (Bridge Efficiency Enabling Finality Yielder) is a secondary protocol to GRANDPA to support efficient bridging between relay chains (Polkadot and Kusama) and remote, segregated blockchains, such as Ethereum, which were not built with the Polkadot native interoperability in mind.
+The protocol allows participants of the remote network to efficiently verify finality proofs created by validators on the relay chain, i.e. clients in the Ethereum network can verify that the Polkadot network is at a specific state.
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} relay chain validators.
-In other
-words: clients in the Ethereum network should be able to verify that the
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network is at a specific state.

 Storing all the information necessary to verify the state of the remote chain, such as the block headers, is too expensive.
-BEEFY addresses the limitations of GRANDPA finality for certain use cases, such as bridges to chains like Ethereum, by providing a more lightweight and efficient finality solution.

-BEEFY operates on top of GRANDPA, utilizing a consensus extension and a light client protocol.
-This allows for smaller consensus justifications and efficient communication between nodes.
-It utilizes Merkle Mountain Ranges (MMR) as an efficient data structure for storing and transmitting block headers and signatures to light clients.
-Payload, signed commitment, and witness data are essential for verifying finality proofs.
+In BEEFY, all honest validators sign on a GRANDPA finalized block.
+This reduces the efforts on the light client side, as tracking forks, GRANDPA justifications, etc., is no longer necessary.
+Moreover, BEEFY utilizes Merkle Mountain Ranges (MMR) as an efficient data structure for storing and transmitting block headers and signatures to light clients and the ECDSA signature schemes (more efficiently verifiable on EVM).
+Light clients now only have to check if the block has a super-majority of BEEFY votes by validators.

-Overall, BEEFY aims to enhance the efficiency and reliability of cross-chain communication within the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} ecosystem by providing a lightweight finality solution compatible with a variety of target chains.
+Overall, BEEFY addresses the limitations of GRANDPA finality for bridges to chains like Ethereum by providing a more lightweight and efficient finality solution.

-For additional implementation details, see
-[the Polkadot Specification](https://spec.polkadot.network/#sect-grandpa-beefy).
+For additional implementation details about BEEFY, see [the Polkadot Specification](https://spec.polkadot.network/#sect-grandpa-beefy).

 ## Resources